Optimize long tasks

 Conclusion

-Managing tasks is challenging, but doing so helps your page respond more quickly to user interactions.
-There are a variety of techniques for managing and prioritizing tasks depending on your use case.
+Managing tasks is challenging, but doing so ensures that your page responds more quickly to user interactions.
+There's no one single piece of advice for managing and prioritizing tasks, but rather a number of different techniques.
 To reiterate, these are the main things you'll want to consider when managing tasks:

 • Yield to the main thread for critical, user-facing tasks.